 - Tearing, or having too many tears, can come from being sensitive to light, wind, or temperature changes.
 Protecting eyes by shielding them or wearing sunglasses can sometimes solve the problem.
 Tearing may also mean a more serious problem, such as an eye infection or a blocked tear duct.
 People with dry eyes may tear excessively because dry eyes are easily irritated.
 An eye doctor may be able to treat or correct both of these conditions.
 Learn more about Tearing.

-- Eyelid disorders – problems can happen with many different diseases or conditions.
+- Eyelid disorders – problems can happen with many diseases or conditions.
 Pain, itching, tearing, and sensitivity to light are common symptoms of eyelid problems.
 Other problems may include drooping eyelids (ptosis), blinking spasms (blepharospasm) or inflamed eyelids near the eyelashes (blepharitis – See below after Diabetic Retinopathy).
 Eyelid problems often can be treated with medication or surgery.

 Helpful Links and articles: